-- I, Gilbert Rousseau M.Sc.A, Eng., of Ville de Saguenay, Province of Quebec, do hereby certify: - 1.
-I am a senior mining-metallurgical engineer with SGS Canada Inc., with a business address at 10 Boul. de la Seigneurie, Blainvile, Quebec, J7C 3V5. - 2.
-This certificate applies to the technical report entitled: Granada gold project Resource estimate Rouyn-Noranda, Abitibi, Qc.
-Dated January 3, 2013. - 3.
-I graduated from The Ecole Polytechnique of the University of Montreal (B.Sc.A, Mining Engineer in 1969).
+I, Gilbert Rousseau, Eng., of Ville de Saguenay, Province of Quebec, do hereby certify that:

+- a) I am a senior mining-metallurgical engineer with SGS Canada Inc., with a business address at 10 Boul. de la Seigneurie, Blainvile, Quebec, J7C 3V5. - b) This certificate applies to the technical report entitled NI 43-101 Preliminary Economic Assessment (PEA) on the Granada Gold Project, Rouyn-Noranda, Qc, for Gold Bullion Development Corporation, with the effective date of December 21, 2012 (the "Technical Report") - c) I graduated from The Ecole Polytechnique of the University of Montreal (B.Sc.A, Mining Engineer in 1969).
 I am a member in good standing of the "l'Ordre des Ingénieurs du Québec" (#20288).
-My relevant experience includes more than 40 years of experience in the mining and milling of minerals including iron, copper, lead, zinc, silver, gold, asbestos, graphite, nickel, silica, etc. I am a "Qualified Person" for the purposes of National Instrument 43-101 (the "instrument"). - 4.
-I visited the property on November 2nd and 3rd, 2011. - 5.
-I am responsible for section 13 of the Report. - 6.
-I am independent of Gold Bullion Development Corporation. - 7.
-I was previously involved with that property having written a "Certificate of Authorization" for a former mining company (RSW-BEROMA). - 8.
-I have read the "Instrument" and the section of the report that I am responsible.
-That section has been prepared in compliance with the "Instrument". - 9.
-As of the date of this certificate, to the best of my knowledge, information and belief, the section of the report for which I am responsible contains all scientific and technical information that is required to be disclosed to make the Resource Report not misleading.
+My relevant experience includes more than 40 years of experience in the mining and milling of minerals including iron, copper, lead, zinc, silver, gold, asbestos, graphite, nickel, silica, etc. I am a "Qualified Person" for the purposes of National Instrument 43-101 (the "instrument"). - d) I visited the property on November 2^{nd} and 3^{rd} , 2011. - e) I am responsible for sections 13 and 17 of this Report. - f) I am independent of Gold Bullion Development Corporation. - g) I was previously involved with that property, having written a "Certificate of Authorization" for a former mining company (RSW-BEROMA). - h) I have read the "Instrument", and the sections of the report that I am responsible for have been prepared in compliance with the "Instrument". - i) As of the effective date of the Technical Report, to the best of my knowledge, information, and belief, the Technical Report, or parts that I am responsible for, contains all scientific and technical information that is required to be disclosed to make the Technical Report not misleading.